Solar power by country: Pakistan

 The first unit was completed with a cost of 15 billion rupees in a short period of eleven months.
-The electricity generated by the project will be added to the national grid through grid stations and power supply transmission lines.
-Second phase of the park will comprise 900 MW which will be completed with the help of Chinese Government.
+The electricity generated by the project was added to the national grid through grid stations and power supply transmission lines.
+The second phase of the park, consisting of 900 MW, was completed in two years with the help of Chinese Government.

+The energy crisis in Pakistan during the decade of 2010 had led to a shortage in electricity, in response the Pakistani people are increasingly turning to solar power to get electricity at homes.
+The government is targeting to cover 40% of its energy consumption from solar and renewables by 2030.
+Years 2021 and 2022 saw a huge demand on residential solar systems in Pakistan.

+Total capacity for residential homes was estimated at 100 MW by 2020, with further 200 MW installed in 2021 and another 500 MW installed in 2022, for a cumulative installed capacity of approximately 1400 MW at the end of 2023.

 Philippines

 In 2019, the Philippines generated a modest 1,246 GWh of solar energy.
 Given the country's geographic location advantage and the high potential for generating electricity from solar energy, its generation capacity is expected to increase from the current 1.2% of the total 23 GW to at least 3.5% of the total 43 GW generating capacity by 2040.

 South Korea

 The Sinan solar power plant is a 24 MW photovoltaic power station in Sinan, Jeollanam-do, South Korea.
 As of 2009, it is the largest photovoltaic installation in Asia.
 The project was developed by the German company Conergy and it cost US$150 million.
 It was built by the Dongyang Engineering & Construction Corporation.